zztalker/imunify360-doc/docs/dashboard/README.md

 #### WAF Settings

-<span class="notranslate">WAF Settings</span> section allows to disable Imunify WAF rules with a high memory footprint, yet leaves critical ruleset enabled.
-We recommend to disable <span class="notranslate">WAF Settings</span> for the servers with a small amount of RAM.
+When the <span class="notranslate">_Minimized ModSec Ruleset_</span> option is on, it disables Imunify WAF rules with a high memory footprint, yet leaves critical ruleset enabled.
+It is recommended for the servers with a small amount of RAM.
+It is enabled by default for the installations with low RAM.

-Tick the <span class="notranslate">_Minimized ModSec Ruleset_</span> checkbox.
+You can switch back to the normal mode by enabling WebShield or unchecking <span class="notranslate">_Minimized ModSec Ruleset_</span> in Settings | General | WAF Settings

 ![](/images/waf_settings.png)